 That way, you can choose the type that suits your needs when you do go through our list of the best hand warmers.
 Anyway, let’s get started!

-Types Of Hand Warmers
+Types Of Hand Warmers in Singapore

 There are 3 ways to power a hand warmer, and we’re here to guide you through each, to properly address your needs.
 Essentially, hand warmers can be electric, catalytic, or disposable: